 Graphic Pull: Contemporary Prints from the Collection

-The Nasher Museum has launched its newest and most comprehensive 360 virtual tour, Graphic Pull: Contemporary Prints from the Collection.
+The Nasher Museum has launched its newest and most comprehensive virtual exhibition, Graphic Pull: Contemporary Prints from the Collection.
 Visitors can travel through six interactive gallery spaces—and also teleport to Wilson Pavilion, where contemporary prints create new conversations among historical works in The Collection Galleries.

 Zooming in on works of art, visitors can see the smallest of details.
 Interactive wall labels include archival images, works of art that inspired the artists and other art historical information.

 Throughout the tour, visitors will find specially curated videos of artists talking about their work and printmaking techniques.
 Associate Curator Molly Boarati gives a multimedia introduction of the exhibition she organized.